joshcough/HaskellStarter/README.md

 * `cabal init` runs you through a series of questions to start a new project.
 * `cabal build` builds your project locally (into the `dist` directory).
 * `cabal test` builds your project and then runs all of your tests.
+* `cabal repl` runs GHCI with your project already loaded.
 * `cabal install` installs a package.
   * Given zero arguments, it will install your package.
   * Given any number of library arguments (like `cabal install github` which was used above), it will download those libraries from hackage, build, and install them.